Get,

 Yes, the banana flower is edible.
 It is highly nutritious and might be helpful for various health conditions.1

-What is the banana flower uses?
+What is the banana flower use?

 The banana flower can be used to make curries and be eaten with rice or wheat bread.
-It is used in the production of dried slices, flour, RTC (Ready to cook) products, humus, and sisig (ginger, onion, banana flower, coconut powder and salt).1,3
+It is used in the production of dried slices, flour, RTC (ready-to-cook) products, humus, and sisig (ginger, onion, banana flower, coconut powder, and salt).1,3

-What is the banana flower’s nutrition content?
+What is the banana flower’s nutritional content?

 Various nutrients like protein (19.60%), fibre (70%) and carbohydrates (53.78%) are present in the banana flower.
 It contains various minerals like iron, sodium, potassium, phosphorous, zinc etc. and several bioactive compounds like saponins, tannins, cardiac glycosides, etc.1